Deletecat/ds-flashcart-guide/docs/README.md

 !> Warning about Fake/Cheap Micro SD Cards (or storage in general)

-I would suggest buying your micro SD cards in stores instead of marketplaces like Amazon*\.
-I say this because there are many fake micro SD cards online, just search '1TB micro sd card' on marketplaces like Amazon and AliExpress to see what I mean.
+I would suggest buying your micro SD cards in stores instead of marketplaces like Amazon.
+I say this because there are many fake micro SD cards online.
 "High Capacity" micro SD cards that are somehow cheaper than name brands. **DO NOT** trust these micro SD cards, they are a lower capacity than what they claim.
-Even if you could figure out the capacity, still not a good idea to trust them seeing as they are usually QC rejects.
+Even if you could figure out the capacity, still not a good idea to trust them, I feel as though [this video](https://youtu.be/HFY5hd273lI) is great at explaining why.
+It was made a few years ago, the information is still up to date in 2023.
+In very rare cases, these fake storage devices contain malware.
+If it looks too good to be true, don't buy it

 Sometimes you may see, for example, a 32GB micro SD card that's cheaper than the rest.
-If it's generic or from a brand you have never heard of, **DO NOT BUY IT**.
-A lot of the time these SD cards are produced cheaply, they will fail within weeks or months.
-These are also the micro SD cards that are being bundled with the DS cards.
-If you recieve a micro SD card with your DS Cart, throw it away.
+A lot of the time, these are real micro SD cards.
+But they are slow, I wouldn't suggest buying them if you can.
+I would also stay away from generic micro SD cards, if a company doesn't attach their name to a product, it's likely a terrible product

-Always stick to name brands like SanDisk, Samsung Evo, Kingston, etc. They produce high quality micro SD cards that should last for as long as you use the cart
+Always stick to name brands like SanDisk.
+Even if the name brand SD cards are more expensive than the other offerings on these marketplaces, the quality is guaranteed most of the time.
+I avoid marketplaces when buying storage devices as you never know whether the seller you are buying from will give you a genuine product or not.
+Call me paranoid, but I'd rather have the gaurantee that my storage has come from the brand it claims to be

-** Some stores *cough Walmart cough* do sell some of their marketplace items in store.
-Be careful, if it's cheap and high capacity, it's probably fake.
+!> Some stores *cough Walmart cough* have sold some of their marketplace items in store.
+Be careful, if it's cheap and high capacity, it's probably fake

 #### Formatting your SD card